Back in December last year I wrote a second opinion piece on words of the year for the Conversation. You can find it here… *

 This link will take you to the Archive webpage at King’s College, where there are further links to relevant articles and published sources…

-Glossaries from the archive may be accessed on this site by entering keywords, such as slang, jargon, MLE (Multiethnic London English), familect (highly colloquial language used in the home), coronaspeak (language related to the COVID-19 pandemic) and weaponised words (the contentious language of Brexit and populism) and slurs (racist and misogynist terms) in the search box.
+Glossaries from the archive may be accessed on this site by entering keywords, such as slang, jargon, MLE (Multiethnic London English), familect (highly colloquial language used in the home), coronaspeak (language related to the COVID-19 pandemic) and weaponised words (the contentious language of Brexit, populism and biased reporting) and slurs (racist and misogynist terms) in the search box.
 Once you have accessed a post of interest, check the tags and categories at the foot of the page for other articles or glossaries on the same topic.

 Two of the larger archive datafiles are hosted on Aston University’s Institute of Forensic Linguistics Databank site.
 These are a glossary of current youth slang…